 Members should wear school uniform to rehearsals.

-Students must purchase the PSSO uniform top (approx. $45).
+Students must purchase the PSSO uniform top, approximately $45.
 These will be ordered at the start of the school year.

-For performances, members must provide their own performance uniform – plain black pants, socks and shoes.
+For performances, members must provide their own performance uniform.
+This is plain black pants, socks and shoes.

-The membership fee for the PSSO is $55 per year.
+The membership fee for the PSSO is $55 per year (pro-rata).

 Instrumental Music Leader, Learning Pathways